InfiniteCuriosity/InfiniteCuriosity.github.io/_posts/2026-04-10-Predicting_used_car_prices.md

 <h4>What the Exploratory Data Analysis suggests</h4>

-The value of an Exploratory Data Analysis is that it suggests methods to accurately model the data.
-Given the nature of the data:<br>
-• The target, Class, is logistic (either fraud or not fraud)<br>
-• Fraud is indicated in 492 out of the 284,807 rows, so AUC is a much more reliable measure than Accuracy.<br>
-• A range of models is suggested, as this might provide a better result than a single modeling system, such as Generalized Linear Models.<br>
-• We will use seven individual models and five ensembles of models in our analysis.<br>
-• We will use a combination of regular learning and deep learning models<br>
-• We will use a combination of tuned models (in all possible situations) and untuned models (if it is not possible to tune the models)<br>

 It may be very instructive to add charts, tables and graphs from our models to our result to help us in our decision making.

-The LogisticEnsembles package hosted on CRAN can accomplish all of these requirements, and will be used for this data set.
+The NumericEnsembles package hosted on CRAN can accomplish all of these requirements, and will be used for this data set.

 <h2>5.
 Building the models using the NumericEnsembles package, as hosted on CRAN</h2>